Pavinberg/Pavinberg/README.md

 - ⚡ Fun fact: ...
 -->

-- ☺️ I’m interested in cloud computing frameworks and data center architecture.
-  - My research topics are data center congestion control, flow control and big data processing system.
+- ☺️ I’m working on AI infrastructure in cloud computing, mainly focusing on high performance data center network transport, including congestion control, flow control, load balance and collective communication.
-  - Recently I'm focusing on congestion control and flow control for cross data center data transimission through WAN and dedicated fibers.
 - 🤗 I also love to explore the design and techiniques of programming language.